spotinst/help/src/docs/ocean-spark/getting-started/create-cluster.md

   - To connect to the Kubernetes API
 - If the cluster nodes are private, make sure a NAT service is installed in the Cloud Router of the VPC.
 - All the Ocean Spark Virtual Node Groups (VNGs) should have access to the same subnets, or at least to the same locations (also called availability zones by analogy with AWS).

+### Azure

+The Kubernetes cluster version should follow Azure's policy.
+We will begin supporting a version two months after the “AKS GA” column date listed in the table of [Kubernetes versions supported by Azure](https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions): 1.24, 1.25, 1.26, 1.27, 1.28.
+We will end support at the “Platform support” column date.
+- The cluster nodes should be in a security group that allows them:
+  - To connect to one another
+  - To reach the Internet
+  - To connect to the Kubernetes API (which is in the cluster security group)
+- If nodes are run in private subnets, make sure a NAT gateway is available in the cluster to enable egress to the Internet.
+- All the Ocean Spark Virtual Node Groups (VNGs) should have access to the same subnets, or at least to the same availability zones (AZs).

 ## What’s Next?